gwenbiophys/NaiveDynamics.jl/docs/src/devdirections.md

 * [x] fix parametric types in neighborsearch, because the T and K switch positions, replace with I and F? or at least make them consistent
 * [x] update code naming to reflect the fact that AABB's are only first generated right immediately before bvh traversal, and squash down redundant data structures if at all possible
 * [x] fix broken performance by tuple allocation hell, consider switching pairslist to an MVector for values overwrite or trying named tuple shenanigans?
-* [] fix velocity rescaling / substitute with alternative method. fix behavior of interactions and parameterization in order to prevent crazy molecular behavior
 * [x] make treeData tuple of refs into a named tuple so we can use the names instead. update tests to reflect.
 And fix dereferencing so now function body has to dereference data and it is all done at the function call/arguments
 * [x] clean up dependencies

-* [] Improve design of the Logger to be compatible with makie
+* [x] Improve design of the Logger to be compatible with makie
 * [x] Github work flow for a private uhh workspace
 * [x] Github based integrations of the code at start and endpoints
 * [x] Figure out how to start getting test coverage and using formal unit testing procedures